sami-haq99/nrpu-dlnmt/Context_Bert/Experiments/Bert_de-en.md

 - Doc-Level Data preparation with exisitng scripts [link](https://github.com/bert-nmt/ctx-bert-nmt)
 - Joint BPE 10000
 - Try When and Why is Document-level Context Useful in Neural Machine Translation? [link](https://aclanthology.org/D19-6503/)
+- 2-4-22: Sadaf: I am noticing, the lesser the context, better the results.
+Our results are taking us towards a study of BERT vs context.
+- Kindly get the results for 1-prev and 1-next along with summary as context and only content words as context.

 **Results**